What causes a bubble in a tire?

 Check your tires regularly

 One way to prevent accidents resulting from tire bubbles is by checking your tires regularly.
 It is important to check the tires daily, especially if you ply rough routes regularly.
 Checking your tires frequently allows you to identify bubbles before they become a problem.
 On the other hand, you can identify routes that pose damage to your tires.
 You should also take your vehicle for regular servicing to check your suspension and to ensure that the tires wear out evenly.
+Finally, check if your tires are filled with recommended tire pressure to avoid uneven wear and traction problems.

 One of the major causes of tire bubbles is rough driving.
 As obvious as it sounds, careful driving cannot be overemphasized.
 Following simple tips like slowing down while approaching speed bumps and avoiding collisions with curbs will save your tire from bubbles.
 Also, while driving, try to avoid potholes as much as possible.